COS301-SE-2025/Future-Feed/README.md

 ### Running Tests

+## GitHub Repository
-## Project Structure
+### Structure
+The entire codebase will be stored in one repository.

 ### Branching Strategy
 We use Gitflow as our branching model/strategy
  - main: Production-ready code
  - develop: Integration branch for features
- - feature/*: Feature branches (e.g., feature/login)
+ - feature: Feature branche
- - PRs require at least one review before merging.
+ - PRs require at least one review (one more person should review the PR) before merging.

 ## Contact
 Team Email: syntaxsquad@gmail.com